loginom/loginom-help-en-omegat/data/processors/func/calc-func/string.md

 **RegExReplaceAll(RegularExpression, InputString, ReplaceString [, ExtendedSyntax = False])**

 * RegularExpression - the regular expressions string.
-* InputString - the input string that will be replaced;
+* InputString - the input string that will be replaced.
 * ReplaceString - the string that will be inserted instead of the input string parts matching the regular expression.
-* ExtendedSyntax - extended replacement syntax (only for PCRE2)
+* ExtendedSyntax - extended replacement syntax (only for PCRE2).

 Returns the InputString in which all occurrences of the RegularExpression expression will be replaced with the ReplaceString.
 PCRE2 library is used.
 Syntax and semantics are compatible with the Perl regular expressions.